Adrian-Garcia/Python-Algorithms/interviews/feisbuc/behavioral/CasesApr2025.md

 *Result*
 Through my efforts, I established a positive working relationship with my peers, despite the initial challenges.
 While communication issues still arise due to their situations and time zones, we've developed a strong foundation for collaboration and mutual support.

-## Work Relationships (STAR)
-Write about the managers and coworkers who’ve impacted you the most.
-Consider also the most difficult work relationships you’ve encountered.

 ## Team Roles(STAR)
 Write about what roles you’ve played on recent teams you’ve been a part of.
 How did you end up playing those roles?
 What has worked out well and what hasn’t been the best fit?